Indian princess: Early popular representation

 Native Americans were frequent subjects in popular 1860s "dime" novels.
 Two well-known novels of that period being Mahaska: The Indian Princess (Stephens 1863) and The Indian Queen (Stephens 1864).
 The covers often depicted Native American women with "darker complexion, distinct dress (belted, fringed and ornately decorated), moccasins, leggings, and loose hair with feather headgear" with the feathered headgear being quasi-Caribbean.
 The popularity in literature helped in the rise of popularity in productions like the Buffalo Bill's Combination Shows where an Indian Princess, He-Nu-Kaw, was seen on advertising posters.
 The show typically performed Western melodramas with white people playing the role of Native Americans.
-By 1877 Bill was actively recruiting Native Americans from reservations to "play themselves" but it is still unknown as to whether or not He-Nu-Kaw was actually a Native woman.
+By 1877 Bill was actively recruiting Native Americans from reservations to "play themselves" but it is still unknown whether or not He-Nu-Kaw was actually a Native woman.
 Either way, her character representation was that of an "Indian Princess" which was further reinforced by the portrayal of Native women by white women in other theater shows, advertisements, and literature illustrations.
 In the 19th-century photography books on American Indians, white women are often shown wearing stereotypical "Indian Princess" clothes.